-1.1.1 Production of spin-polarized Li+
+1.1.1 Production of Spin-Polarized 8Li+

-Once the 500 MeV proton beam is produced at the 9 m radius cyclotron of Tri University Meson Facility (TRIUMF), it is directed to the Isotope Separator and Accelerator (ISAC) laboratory.
-At the ISAC high resolution mass separator, many radioactive ions are produced by passing the protons into special production targets heated to 2000 °C. In $\beta$ -NMR, any $\beta$ emitting isotope is usable provided it meets some basic requirements such as: (i) high production rate and facile ionization, (ii) ability to polarize the nuclear spins, and (iii) high $\beta$ -decay asymmetry and small nuclear spin for simple spectra [8].
-Li+ meets many of these requirements (see Table 1.1) and is easily produced at TRIUMF with high intensity (10 ions/s) by colliding the protons with tantalum or SiC targets.
-The ions are then accelerated to 28 keV ( $\pm$ 1 eV) in a low energy beam transport (LEBT) line and delivered to the polarizer.
+A 500 MeV proton beam is produced at the 9 m radius TRIUMF cyclotron, and is used as a driver for the Isotope Separator and Accelerator (ISAC) facility.
+At ISAC, the high intensity proton beam strikes a special production target, such as tantalum or SiC, which is heated to 2000 °C and is sitting on a high-voltage (HV) platform.
+The radioactive ions created by nuclear reactions diffuse out of the target with thermal energies and are accelerated as they leave the HV platform.
+A high resolution mass separator is used to select the isotope of interest.
+In β -NMR, any β emitting isotope is in principle usable, provided it meets some basic requirements such as: (i) high production rate and facile ionization, (ii) ability to have polarized nuclear spins, and (iii) high β -decay asymmetry and small nuclear spin for simple spectra [8].
+8Li+ meets many of these requirements (see Table 1.1) and is easily produced at ISAC with high intensity (108 ions/s).
+The ions are then accelerated to 28 keV (\pm 1 eV) in a low energy beam transport (LEBT) line and delivered to the polarizer.

-A schematic view of the polarizer and low and high-field $\beta$ -NMR stations is given in Fig. 1.2-(a).
-A high nuclear spin polarization of $^8\mathrm{Li^+}$ is achieved by optical pumping with a circularly polarized light from a single frequency ring dye laser (300 mW CW power).
+A schematic view of the polarizer and low and high-field β -NMR stations is given in Fig. 1.2-(a). a high nuclear spin polarization of 8Li+ is achieved by optical pumping with circularly polarized light from a single frequency ring dye laser (300 mW CW power).
 The first step in the procedure is to neutralize the ion beam by passing it through a Na vapor cell.
 The neutral beam then drifts 1.9 m in the optical pumping region in the presence of a small longitudinal magnetic field of 1 mT.
 The remaining charged fraction is removed electrostatically by two deflection plates and dumped onto a metallic cup known as Faraday cup.